Metaswitch/clearwater-readthedocs/docs/CDF_Integration.md

 ### Configuring the billing realm

-To point Ralf at the billing DIAMETER realm, add the following line to `/etc/clearwater/config` on each Ralf node:
+To point Ralf at the billing DIAMETER realm, add the following line to `/etc/clearwater/shared_config` and follow [this process](Modifying_Clearwater_settings) to apply the change

     billing_realm=<DIAMETER billing realm>

-Then restart Ralf to pick up the change:

-    sudo service ralf stop (allowing monit to restart Ralf)

 ### Selecting a specific CDF in the realm

 _Note:_ Bono only has support for selecting CDF identities based of static configuration of a single identity.
 Other P-CSCFs may have support for load-balancing or enabling backup CDF identities.

-If you have a CDF set up to receive Rf billing messages from your deployment, you will need to modify the `/etc/clearwater/config` file on your Bono node to contain the following line:
+If you have a CDF set up to receive Rf billing messages from your deployment, you will need to modify the `/etc/clearwater/shared_config` file and follow [this process](Modifying_Clearwater_settings) to apply the change:

     cdf_identity=<CDF DIAMETER Identity>

-Once you have done this, run the following command to cause Bono to pick up the changes.

-    sudo service bono quiesce (allowing monit to restart Bono)

 ## Restrictions